Engine Overheating

 Hi there

 I have a Buick century 99.
 The eengine is over heating in warmer weather.
 Last year the whole head gascet hoses etc were replaced because of a smal leak at the gascet.
 Back then the car also overheated.
-Since all the repairs were doen nothing changed.
-Car overheats, temperature gage is rising in warmer weather and in slow traffic; the fluid level sare good.
-It is not so noticeble in colder weather.
+Since all the repairs were doen nothing changed. car overheats, temperature gage is rising in warmer weather and in slow traffic; the fluid level sare good. it is not so noticeble in colder weather.
 What could it be?

-Tuesday, April 4th, 2017 AT 8:01 PM (Merged)
+Apr 4, 2017 at 8:01 PM (Merged)

 DOCFIXIT